lecramyajiv/fonts-indic-other/README.md

 It is also spoken in Subhapara, Dhunchipara, and Panchayatpara hillocks on India-Bhutan border in Jalpaiguri district, West Bengal

-Tamil Supplement is a Unicode block containing
-Tamil historic fractions and symbols

 Tulu is spoken in the Indian state of Karnataka and Kerala by about 1,846,427 people according to
 2011 census.